• Skip to primary navigation

 Pairing Suggestions

-Egg potato muffins serve well with other breakfast foods:
+Egg potato muffins pair well with the below breakfast foods:

 FAQ

-Egg potato muffins can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave for 2-3 minutes or bake in the oven at 350 degrees F for 5-6 minutes until warm throughout.
+Egg potato muffins can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-Unfortunately not, I don't recommend substituting with vegan eggs for this recipe because different brands yield different results.
+Unfortunately not, I don't recommend substituting with vegan eggs for this recipe as different brands yield different results.

 • Dill Scrambled Eggs